bluebeetlept/idempotency-middleware/README.md

 }
 ```

+> [!NOTE]
-**Note:** If an idempotency key is reused with the same content body and endpoint, the original response, which is cached, will be returned, instead of continuing the normal execution and the header `Idempotent-Replayed` will be appended to the response.
+> If an idempotency key is reused with the same content body and endpoint, the original response, which is cached, will be returned, instead of continuing the normal execution and the header `Idempotent-Replayed` will be appended to the response.

-## Exceptions / Errors
+## Exceptions

 The middleware will throw a `BlueBeetle\IdempotencyMiddleware\IdempotencyException` in some scenarios: